See errors in buffers¶

 That function sets fringes and margins to reasonable (but opinionated) defaults,

-.
+according to flycheck-indication-mode.
 To set your own margin and fringe

-widths, use a hook and call flycheck-refresh-fringes-and-margins
+widths, use a hook and call flycheck-refresh-fringes-and-margins, like this:

 ;; Show indicators in the left margin